comp-lin-alg/comp-lin-alg-course/doc/source/L4_LU_decomposition.rst

 .. proof:exercise::

-   Since the diagonal entires of `L` are all ones, the total amount of combined memory required to store `L` and `U` is the same as the amount of memory required to store `A`.
+   Since the diagonal entries of `L` are all ones, the total amount of combined memory required to store `L` and `U` is the same as the amount of memory required to store `A`.
 Further, each iteration of the LU factorisation algorithm computes one column of `L` and one